Follow Cyber Kendra on Google News! | WhatsApp | Telegram

 What Secret Revealed?

-1. WHITE LIST - With the name only its clear what is this.
-On 2015 Facebook change its privacy policy to prevent third-party developers from accessing the sensitive data of a user's friends.
+1. WHITE LIST - With the name only, it's clear what this is.
+In 2015, Facebook changed its privacy policy to prevent third-party developers from accessing the sensitive data of a user's friends.

 But this was only for a said purpose.

-Airbnb , Netflix and Lyft were among the companies granted white list agreements.
-The WhiteList approval of the company depends upon the discussion and advertising spend on the platform.
+Airbnb, Netflix, and Lyft were among the companies granted white list agreements.
+The WhiteList approval of the company depends on the discussion and advertising spend on the platform.

 The history of Cambridge Analytica shows this was the right thing to do.
 For most developers, we also limited their ability to request a list of who someone's friends were, unless those friends were also using the developer's app.
 In some situations, when necessary, we allowed developers to access a list of the users' friends.
 This was not friends' private information but a list of your friends (name and profile pic).